 Students are expected to maintain a professional appearance in all clinical settings and must comply with additional agency policies.
 MS/DNP students participating in clinical experiences are required to wear the designated School of Nursing laboratory coat, providing the clinical agency requires it, and refrain from visible piercings and tattoos.
 The long laboratory coat has a UB/School of Nursing identification patch on the sleeve and identifying information on the front of the coat.
 The laboratory coat is available at the University Medical Bookstore.

 Students are expected to fully participate in all classroom, laboratory and clinical activities without restriction.
 A student is expected to inform (disclose) to a nursing faculty member or staff member (director of student services) any health related issue that may put either the student or client in danger.

 A student may be required to provide evidence from his/her health care provider if restrictions in learning activities are needed due to health reasons.
 To the extent possible faculty will work with the student to achieve the required learning outcomes.

 Student may need to withdraw from nursing courses in order to allow time to receive treatment and improve his/her health condition and to maintain the safety of clients.
-Refer to Leave of Absence and Withdrawal policies within the graduate school.
+Refer to the Graduate School's Leave of Absence and Withdrawal policies.